 The Biological Feats Needed

 Considering these factors, it’s pretty evident that we are still far off from a possible Full Dive VR experience.
 The technological and biological feats required are leagues above what we’re currently capable of, and the consequences of something going wrong are simply too high for us to consider.
-However, that doesn’t mean VR will remain a forever unreachable possibility – with technology and science advancing every day, the day may come in which we finally unlock the secrets to a truly immersive, Full Dive VR world.
-Click here if you would like to know more.
+However, that doesn’t mean VR will remain a forever unreachable possibility – with technology and science advancing everyday, the day may come in which we finally unlock the secrets to a truly immersive, Full Dive VR world.